bitovi/academy/src/angular/13-nested-routes/nested-routes.md

 ✏️ Update the spec file **src/app/restaurant/detail/detail.component.spec.ts** to be:

 @sourceref ./detail.component.spec.ts
+@highlight 101-155, only

 ✏️ Update the spec file **src/app/app.component.spec.ts** to be:

 @diff ../8-state-city-options/app.component.spec.ts ./app.component.spec.ts only

+## Solution

 > If you’ve implemented the solution correctly, when you run `npm run test` all tests will pass!

-## Solution

 <details>
 <summary>Click to see the solution</summary>